JBs197/Retriever/README.md

 URL + backup template URL) is saved in a .bin file outside of its CSV folder.
 All catalogues in one year are given one line each within a shared .bin file.

+[2021/01/04]
+Added a new function to Retriever that scans all existing CSV files for erroneous characters.
+These characters are typically created from bad UTF16/UTF8/ANSI conversion of French-accented letters used for many geographical locations in Canada.
+Sometimes, the erroneous characters have been found to originate on Stats Canada's own webpages.
+Correcting these faulty characters now will prevent errors later on when Database attempts to read the CSVs and organize them into SQL tables.